KatherLab/3DAnnotationSimSAM2/README.md

 python project_root/annotation_simulation/video_prediction.py --prompt box --dice_thresh 0.9 --dataset_path /path/to/dataset_root

 The script outputs the segmentation masks with which you can then train a segmentation model, e.g. using nnUNet (see their repository for more details).

+# Reference
+If you find our work useful in your research or if you use parts of this code please consider citing our publication.
+TODO